uc-cdis/cloud-automation/doc/csoc-free-commons-steps.md

 `ec2_keyname` an existing Key Pair in EC2 for the workers for deployment.
 More keys can be added automatically if you specify them in $HOME/cloud-automation/files/authorized_keys/ops_team.

-**NOTE:** If the following variables are not in the file, just add the along with their values.
+**NOTE:** If the following variables are not in the file, just add them along with their values.

 `peering_vpc_id` VPC id from where you are running gen3 commands, must be in the same region as where you are running gen3.

-`csoc_managed` same as in part 2, if you want it attahed to a csoc account.
+`csoc_managed` same as in part 2, if you want it attached to a csoc account.
 Default is yes.

 `peering_cidr` basically the CIDR of the VPC where you are running gen3.
 Pretty much the same as `csoc_vpc_id` for part two.